brentReno/prime_pi_pets/README.md

-Weekend Project 5- Pets
+Prime Weekend Project 5- Pets App
 ========================

 Objective
 ----------
-The Purpose of this project is to utilize the MEAN (Mongo, Express, Angular Node) to create an application that allow the user to add and view pets.
+The Purpose of this project is to utilize the MEAN (Mongo, Express, Angular Node) to create an application that  will allow the user to add and view pets.

 Stretch Goals
 --------------

-After basic functionality is achieved, the strtch goals are.
+After basic functionality is achieved, the stretch goals are.

-* Hard Mode
   * Allow users to Delete pets

-* Pro Mode
-  * Allow users to sort pets alphabetically.
+  * Allow users to sort pets alphabetically, both A-Z and Z-A.